konstantine25b/polymarket_algo/src/scheduler/README.md

 # Set minimum thresholds for buying and selling (e.g., 3% for buying, 2% for selling)
 python -m src.scheduler.scheduler --buy-threshold 3.0 --sell-threshold 2.0

+# Only bid on opportunities with predictions of at least 10%
+python -m src.scheduler.scheduler --min-prediction 10.0

 # Set the bid amount to 2.5 USDC
 python -m src.scheduler.scheduler --amount 2.5